 One idea used as a metaphysical symbol in Minority Report is the sacred.
 The room that houses the pre-cognitives is nicknamed “the Temple.”
 The cop sent by the Justice Department is an ex-seminarian, who says that technology has stolen all of our miracles.
 The Pre-Crime police fall angel-like from the sky, bearing “halos” that send their wearers (the would-be murderers) to a heaven-like prison, complete with pipe organ, where, as the warden (named Gideon) says,”Their every wish will come true.”
 The agents think of themselves more as clergy than cops, because they change people’s destiny.
 The public deifies the pre-cogs, who just happen to be three in number, two male and one female—Father, Son, and Holy Spirit.

-The movie uses the sacred as a symbol for the superstitious belief that we can replace God with technology.
+The movie uses the sacred as a symbol of the superstitious belief that we can replace God with technology.
 But metaphysically, it symbolizes the mistake of deifying the future that we know is going to happen, to blindly submit to the road that karma lays before us, and to believe that there is no escape from punishment for sin.
 This is the negation of compassion.
 Instead of believing that mistakes are lessons from which we learn and grow, we superstitiously believe that every misdeed must be punished.

 Characters as symbols